ADmad/cakephp-i18n/README.md

 ## TODO

-* Add tests.
-* Add support for plural string and context.
+* Add support for plural strings and context.
 Currently only supports singular strings.